Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

-the above line of code creates a service inside the server node , the callback function has the thing that you need to process or the request is processed in the callback function that contains 2 parameters , request and responce where responce is returned and request is processed. in ading two numbers example the request is the 2 numbers coming from clients and the responce is the sum. therefore the callback function does the job of calculating the sum and returning the appropriate responce.
+the above line of code creates a service inside the server node , the callback function has the thing that you need to process or the request is processed in the callback function that contains 2 parameters , request and response where response is returned and request is processed. in adding two numbers example the request is the 2 numbers coming from clients and the response is the sum. therefore the callback function does the job of calculating the sum and returning the appropriate response.

 ### Creating a client
 1. without using oop this method is used directly inside the main function without